oracle-actions/run-oci-cli-command/README.md

 * `silent`: (Optional; default: _true_) If set to _false_ the  action will not mask or suppress the command or outputs from the logs or console.

-_Oracle recommends you only disale this option for debugging purposes._
+_Oracle recommends you only disable this option for debugging purposes._

 ## Outputs